jacobhoernlein/advent-of-code/2022/day_09/README.md

 ### --- Part Two ---
 For part two, I generalized my class to work with tails of any length.
 I did this by moving the tail-moving logic to its own void function, that moved any knot with respect to the knot before it.
 Then, I looped over every knot in the rope.
 In my main function, I created two Ropes, one with length 1, and the other with length 9.
 Then, for each line of input, I moved each Rope accordingly.

+I came back the next day after already submitting my answers and revised my `Rope` class a little bit to move all of the knots in the rope into one vector rather than having a seperate pair for just the head.
+Then, I found a hash function for pairs and included that rather than converting the pairs to a string.